Game-Developmento/game-dev-ex4-Adi-part-b/README.md

 1. [Visit the Jumper Frog game page in your web browser.](https://adiy55.itch.io/jumper-frog-game)
 2. Use the **arrow keys** (left, right, up, and down) to move the frog.
-3. If the player reaches the footpath, the game will display a message that they are a winner.
-4. Colliding with a car will result in the game ending, and the player will need to start over from the beginning.
+3. Colliding with a car will result in the game ending, and the player will need to start over from the beginning.
-5. Enjoy the game!
+4. Enjoy the game!

 ## Scenes, Scripts, and Prefabs

-Jumper Frog was developed using Unity version 2021.3.18f1 and features multiple prefabs, scripts, and scenes that make up the game.
+Jumper Frog features multiple prefabs, scripts, and scenes that make up the game.

 ### Scenes